-- (2) If the applicant chooses, the applicant may submit a postdoctoral supervisory plan to the board for review before beginning supervised practice.
-Once a plan for supervision is submitted to the board, the board or a designated board member will respond in writing to the acceptability of such a plan within sixty (60) days.
+(2) If the applicant is completing postdoctoral hours in New Mexico, the applicant shall submit a postdoctoral supervisory plan to the board for review before beginning supervised practice.
+Once a plan contact.

+for supervision is submitted to the board, the board or a designated board member will respond in writing to the acceptability of such a plan within 60 days.
 If the plan is found unacceptable, the board or a designated board member will specify the areas of deficiency based on the guidelines specified in Part 3.
-If the board approves the plan, the applicant will be assured that postdoctoral experience, if completed according to the plan, will meet the postdoctoral requirements. - (3) If the applicant does not obtain a board-approved postdoctoral supervisory plan, the applicant shall submit documentation of the postdoctoral supervised practice after its completion.
-However, if the board does not approve this experience, part or all of the postdoctoral supervised experience shall be repeated.
-In this case, the board will require the applicant to submit a supervisory plan, and the supervisory plan must be approved by the board before the applicant's supervised practice begins.
+If the board approves the plan, the applicant will be assured that postdoctoral experience, if completed according to the plan, will meet the postdoctoral requirements and the applicant will be registered as participating in an approved supervision program.